 After hitting what appears to be a three-run homer in the third inning at Metropolitan Stadium, Ralph Garr is called out for passing teammate Jim Essian, who waited at first base to make sure the ball cleared the fence.
 The White Sox outfielder known as the Road Runner is awarded a two-run single, but the mistake proves costly when Chicago loses the game in Minnesota, 7-6.

 Bob Watson become the first player to complete a cycle in both leagues when he hits an eighth-inning RBI single, leading the Houston to a 6-5 victory over San Francisco at the Astrodome.
-The 31 year-old first baseman, whose feat will be duplicated by John Olerud and Michael Cuddyer, also collected a single, double, triple, and home run while wearing a Red Sox uniform in 1979.
+The 31 year-old first baseman, whose feat will be duplicated by John Olerud (Mets, 1997, and Mariners, 2001) and Michael Cuddyer (Twins, 2009, and Rockies, 2014) also collected a single, double, triple, and home run while wearing a Red Sox uniform in 1979.

 In a 5-1 defeat to Texas, future Hall of Famer Rickey Henderson makes his major league debut with the A's.
 The 20-year old outfielder singles and doubles and swipes the first of his 1,406 stolen bases, a major league record.